xyproto/aget/README.md

 `git clone` a package from AUR (the unofficial Arch Linux package repository that contains user-submitted packages), without having to remember the URL.

+## Installation

+One way is to install it from AUR, another way is:

+`sudo pacman -S go --noconfirm --needed && go get -u github.com/xyproto/aget`

 ## Example use

 Download the `ld-lsb` package from AUR: